Top seed Kerber lives to fight another day

 She will face 2016 French Open champion Garbine Muguruza on Monday for a place in the quarter-finals.

-(Reporting by Pritha Sarkar, editing by Toby Davis and Clare Lovell)
+Reporting by Pritha Sarkar, editing by Toby Davis and Clare Lovell